Washington State vs. Miami Sun Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 - Washington State has played 12 games, with eight wins against the spread.

-- The Cougars have an ATS record of 3-2 in their five games when favored by 1 point or more so far this season.
+- The Cougars have been favored by 1 point or more five times this season and are 3-2 ATS in those matchups.

-- Washington State's games this year have hit the over on six of 12 set point totals (50%).
+- Washington State has hit the over in 50% of its opportunities this year (six times in 12 games with a set point total).

-- This year, the Cougars average the same number of points per game that the Hurricanes allow (28.4).
+- This year, the Cougars average the same number of points per game that the Hurricanes surrender (28.4).

-- Washington State is 5-1 against the spread and 6-0 overall in games when it puts up more than 28.4 points.
+- When Washington State puts up more than 28.4 points, it is 5-1 against the spread and 6-0 overall.

-- In games that Washington State piles up more than 389.6 yards, the team is 4-1 against the spread and 5-0 overall.
+- When Washington State piles up over 389.6 yards, the team is 4-1 against the spread and 5-0 overall.

-- The Cougars have turned the ball over 16 times this season, five more turnovers than the Hurricanes have forced (11).
+- The Cougars have turned the ball over five more times (16 total) than the Hurricanes have forced a turnover (11) this season.

 - Find the latest spread and moneyline odds for Washington State at SISportsbook.